au-research/ANDS-Registry-Core/etc/misc/python/linkchecker/README-linkchecker.md

 The registry objects link checker includes detailed reports in its generated emails as an attached CSV file.
-This file is suitable for opening in popular spreadsheet programs.
+This file is suitable for opening in common spreadsheet programs.
 It is important to set the `registry_prefix` option correctly in the configuration file (see below) so that the generated links to the corresponding registry objects are correct.

+The registry objects link checker works by querying the `registry_object_links` table that has been added in Release 14 of the Registry software.
+Hence, it can not be used with previous releases of the Registry.

 ## Using the link checker